Treaty of Lubowla

 Treaty of Lubowla of 1412 was a treaty between Władysław II, King of Poland, and Sigismund of Luxemburg, King of Hungary.
-They Negotiated in the town of Lublo (today Stará Ľubovňa, Slovakia), it was confirmed later that year in Buda.
+Negotiations took place in the town of Lublo (today Stará Ľubovňa, Slovakia) and a treaty confirmed later that year in Buda.

 Treaty

 The treaty was negotiated by Stibor of Stiboricz and Zawisza Czarny, two of the most famous Polish knights of the late Middle Ages.
 The Hungarian state was experiencing large financial problems due to constant wars with the Ottoman Empire, as well as pressure from the Habsburg family.
 The provisions of the treaty included confirmation of the First Peace of Thorn between Poland and the Teutonic Knights.
 At the same time, Hungary offered secretly to support the Polish rights to the province of Pomerelia, lost to the Teutonic Order.
 Finally, in exchange for a loan of sixty times the amount of 37,000 Prague groschen, that is approximately seven tonnes of pure silver, the Hungarian crown pawned 16 rich salt-producing towns in the area of Spisz (Szepes), as well as a right to incorporate them into Poland until the debt is repaid.

 After the meeting in Stará Ľubovňa, the Polish delegation with King Władysław Jagiełło proceeded to Košice, where they were met by the Hungarian king.
 Then they proceeded to Tokaj, Debrecen, and finally to the tomb of Saint Ladislaus in Nagyvárad.
 From there they proceeded to Buda, where the treaty was officially signed in presence of King Tvrtko II of Bosnia, fourteen dukes and princes, three archbishops, eleven bishops and ambassadors of seventeen states, including the Tartar Horde and the Ottoman Empire, as well as roughly 40,000 nobles and knights.
 To commemorate the event, a tournament was organized, in which both Polish and Hungarian knights took part.
 Among them were Zawisza Czarny, his brother Firlej, Scibor Jedrzny of Ostoja, Dobko of Oleśnica and Powała of Taczew.